EthanMisa/ethanmisa/README.md

 ### Hello world 👋

-My name is Ethan Misa, and I am currently studying Computing and Financial Management at the University of Waterloo.
+My name is Ethan Misa, and I am currently studying Computer Science at the University of Waterloo.
 <!--
 **EthanMisa/ethanmisa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.